 - 78360 solid-link oyster bracelet with 580 end links

 - 6251 jubilee bracelet with 50 end links (Hecho en Mexico can be seen)

 - 62510H jubilee bracelet with 550 end links

-Notes: The 7836 was the next generation of oyster bracelet and was introduced in 1967.
-This is not to say that all GMTs after 1967 should be on a 7836, merely that this is the earliest they are seen.
+Notes: The 7836 was the next generation of oyster bracelet and was introduced at the end of the 1960s.
+This is not to say that all GMTs after 1970 should be on a 7836 but that is the point at which they are seen.
 As noted above, there is a large overlap as C&I rivet dates can be seen into the late 1970’s.
 The 78360 solid-link was introduced in 1975-76 and can be seen on GMTs from there until the end of the production line, again having a large overlap with the folded-link bracelet.
 The 6251 jubilee is swiss made and has open sides to the links, whereas it’s replacement, the 62510H, has solid sides.